Skip to main content

 Edibles are one of the most popular ways to consume cannabis, and they are also the easiest to get wrong.
 Unlike smoking or vaping, where you feel effects within minutes and can adjust in real time, edibles take 30 minutes to 2 hours to kick in.
 That delay is where most mistakes happen.

 The most common edible mistake is impatience.
 Someone takes a gummy, feels nothing after 45 minutes, takes another, and then both doses hit at once.
-This is why understanding dosing is not optional — it is essential.
+This is why understanding dosing is not optional.
+It is essential.

 The Golden Rule